Partially Retargeted Balancing Weights for Causal Effect Estimation Under Positivity Violations: Abstract

 \section{Abstract}

-Positivity violations pose significant challenges for causal effect estimation with observational data.
-Under positivity violations, available methods result in either treatment effect estimators with substantial statistical bias and variance or estimators corresponding to a modified estimand and target population that is misaligned with the original research question.
-To address these challenges, we propose partially retargeted balancing weights, which yield reduced estimator variance under positivity violations by modifying the target population for only a subset of covariates.
-Our weights can be derived under a novel relaxed positivity assumption allowing the calculation of valid balancing weights even when positivity does not hold.
-Our proposed weighted estimator is consistent for the original target estimand when either 1) the implied propensity score model is correct; or 2) the subset of covariates whose population is not modified contains all treatment effect modifiers.
+Positivity violations, which occur when some subgroups either always or never receive a treatment of interest, pose significant challenges for causal effect estimation with observational data.
+Recent balancing weight methods have proved to be highly effective in confounding control, however their utility is diminished in the presence of positivity violations, resulting in bias and excess variance.
+Approaches that deal with positivity violations, on the other hand, work by targeting a modified estimand that may be misaligned with the original research question.
+To address these challenges, we propose a novel balancing weights approach, which mitigates positivity violations while attempting to retain the original estimand by a targeted relaxation of the balancing constraints.
+Our proposed weighted estimator is consistent for the original estimand when either 1) the implied propensity score model is correct; or 2) all treatment effect modifiers are balanced to the target population.
 When these conditions do not hold, our estimator is consistent for a slightly modified treatment effect estimand.
 Furthermore, our proposed weighted estimator has reduced asymptotic variance when positivity does not hold.
-We evaluate our weights and corresponding estimator through applications to synthetic data, an EHR study, and when transporting an RCT treatment effect to a Midwestern population.
+We evaluate our approach through applications to synthetic data, an observational study, and when transporting a treatment effect from a randomized trial.

 {\it Keywords:} causal inference, direct balancing, overlap, transportability, observational studies

 \rule{2in}{0.4pt} \\ { * barna126@umn.edu}